kolinz/discovery-admin/README.md

 ```
 ### Delete a document
-Run the command.
+Run a command.
 Please get a document-id from "Get a list of documents" command.
 ```
 $ python discovery-docs-tool.py delete document-id
 ```